 Pork is by far my favorite source of protein.
-It’s so rich, juicy, flavorful, and there are so many options of piggy products.
-You’ve got: bacon, pork belly, canadian bacon, pork chops, ham, pork roast, pork loin, rib roast, pork ribs, pepperoni, sausage, ground pork, pulled pork, pork shank, ham hocks….
+It’s so rich, juicy, flavorful, and there are so many options of piggy products… Bacon, pork belly, Canadian bacon, pork chops, ham, pork roast, pork tenderloin, rib roast, pork ribs, pepperoni, sausage, ground pork, pulled pork, pork shank, ham hocks.
 I could go on.

 Kihei Cafe’s pork-tastic rice dish left such an impression, I had to come home and create my own version.

 Our simple Triple Pork Fried Rice is amplified by the addition of bacon and ham, on top of the traditional seared bits of pork chop.
 The rice is fried right in the bacon grease to enhance the pork essence.

 Scrambled eggs, garlic, ginger, onions, sweet peas, and carrots help balance the porky overload.

 Bonus: All of the cooking for this recipe is done using just one wok or skillet, and everything can be served and enjoyed in one bowl!

 This Asian-inspired Hawaiian dish uses a great combination of fresh ingredients and pantry staples, and is terrific for using whatever you have available to create exciting layers of flavor and texture.

 Our classic Triple Pork Fried Rice recipe uses these ingredients: